Introducing PostScale -- email API for transactional, inbound, and masked addresses. PostScale

 IaC as the Source of Truth

-Never edit records directly in the DNScale or Hetzner dashboards.
-All changes go through your Terraform or DNSControl configuration.
-This ensures both providers always have identical records.
+Do not edit records directly in the DNScale or Hetzner dashboards.
+Route changes through your Terraform or DNSControl configuration so the intended state stays consistent across both providers.

 CI/CD Pipeline